SeanMcP/sanders-of-catan/README.md

-# sanders-of-catan
+# *Sanders of Catan*

-🐑 A socialist ruleset for the Settlers of Catan board game
+> Playing the award-winning game like a true Socialist

 ## Improving on perfection